Search Options

 Enforcement

-If a significant bank fails to comply with prudential requirements or with the measures adopted under the Single Supervisory Mechanism (SSM) to address the non-compliance, the ECB can impose enforcement measures and efficient, proportionate and dissuasive sanctions.
+If a significant bank fails to comply with prudential requirements or with supervisory measures adopted in an ECB decision the ECB can, depending on the infringement, impose enforcement measures and/or efficient, proportionate and dissuasive sanctions (for more information on sanctions please check the supervisory sanctions web page).

-Enforcement measures are designed to compel supervised banks to comply with prudential requirements laid down in supervisory decisions or regulations.
-These measures can only be imposed in the case of on-going breaches.
+Enforcement measures are aimed at compelling supervised banks to comply with the prudential requirements laid down in supervisory decisions or regulations.
+These measures can only be imposed in the case of ongoing breaches.

 What enforcement measures can the ECB impose?